-In 2009, Formatech, Inc., a third party contract manufacturer ("Formatech") was engaged by us for the aseptic filling of one lot of our CDX-011 product candidate being used in our ongoing Phase 2b study.
+In 2009, Formatech, Inc., a third party contract manufacturer was engaged by us for the aseptic filling of one lot of our CDX-011 product candidate being used in our ongoing Phase 2b study.
 The CDX-011 lot from Formatech has passed all of the sterility testing performed during drug release and in subsequent stability studies.
 At the end of January 2012, we were notified by the FDA that because significant Good Manufacturing Practice (GMP) violations were uncovered during inspection of Formatech, our Phase 2b study for CDX-011 was being placed on partial clinical hold.
 The FDA uncovered these findings during their inspections of the Formatech facility between August to October 2010 and July to August 2011.
 These inspections began approximately one year after the CDX-011 drug product was filled at Formatech.
 Specifically, the FDA requested that no new patients be treated with CDX-011.
 However, patients already undergoing treatment with CDX-011 could continue treatment using vials of CDX-011 from the lot filled by Formatech, after such patients were informed of the potential risk and reconsented to continued participation in the study.
-Since the Phase 2b trial completed accrual of patients in December 2011 and there are currently no other ongoing open studies with CDX-011, the only patients that are affected by the partial hold are in the Investigator's Choice (control arm) of the study who currently are not receiving CDX-011 and may be eligible to cross over at the time of progression and receive CDX-011 under the study protocol.
+The FDA have also agreed that patients in the IC arm of the study who may become eligible to receive CDX-011 at the time of progression, may receive an older lot of CDX-011 until such time that the material is exhausted or expired.
+As such, this partial clinical hold is not expected to significantly impact the conduct or analysis of the Phase 2b study for purposes of determining next steps in our future development of CDX-011.